 Browser Security Plus makes the impossible possible with its Add-on Management feature.

-Note: Chrome extensions and Internet Explorer plugins can be managed using Add-on Management.
+Note: Chrome, Edge and Firefox extensions and Internet Explorer plugins can be managed using Add-on Management.
 Chrome extensions can be distributed to computers using Extension Repository.

 Compared to other types of add-ons, plug-ins are the most dangerous.
 Thankfully, browser developers have introduced plug-in signatures to ease consumers' safety concerns and provide accountability in the event of a security breach.
 With Browser Security Plus, you can detect which plug-ins are signed and which aren't.